3D Brick Breaker Revolution

-3D Brick Breaker Revolution is a game for iOS and Windows Phone 7 developed by Digital Chocolate and released on March 27, 2009 for iOS.
-The game was ported to Windows Phone 7 and released on December 1, 2010.
-The Windows Phone 7 version offers Leaderboard and Achievement support as a title for Xbox Live-enabled games.
+3D Brick Breaker Revolution is a 2009 video game developed and published by Digital Chocolate.

 Gameplay

 Brick Breaker Revolution 3D is an Arkanoid style game where players destroy bricks and boss battles using weapons and a ball.
 There are three game modes: classic mode, revolution mode, and time attack.
 The game features power-ups that are collected as they drop down the screen during levels.
 The game features a difficulty level, this level increases after every boss battle depending on the player's skill.

+Release

+The game was released on March 16, 2009.